 Providing a high number of eye-catching appearances for Braga’s youth side caught the attention of many ambitious Portuguese managers.

-Then at Valencia, Nuno convinced Pedro Goncalves to come join the youth section of the Spanish club.
+Then at Valencia, Nuno convinced Pedro Goncalves to come to join the youth section of the Spanish club.

 When the Valencia coach offered him a new youth contract, Potinho didn’t even think twice about leaving his family for Spain.
 All he wanted was to fast-track his development, become a professional, and help his parents.